Splendour in the Grass: Ownership

-The festival has several owners, including 51% majority holder NYSE-listed Live Nation Entertainment, the parent company of Ticketmaster.

-In April 2020 (approximately 30 days after the global initial lockdown phase of COVID-19), 5.7% of Live Nation was purchased by the Public Investment Fund of Saudi Arabia.

-Other owners of the festival include Village Sounds and Secret Sounds (also co-owned by Live Nation).
+According to company records reviewed by The Guardian, Secret Sounds Group owns or has interests in Splendour in the Grass Pty Ltd. In 2016, Live Nation Entertainment acquired a 51 per cent controlling stake in Secret Sounds Group.
+Live Nation increased its stake in Secret Sounds in July 2023 after exercising an option to acquire additional shares from the company’s other shareholders.

 Awards and nominations

 National Live Music Awards

 The National Live Music Awards (NLMAs) are a broad recognition of Australia's diverse live industry, celebrating the success of the Australian live scene.
 The awards commenced in 2016.